James01010101/RustCraft/README.md

 **Coordinate System**
 X: left and right.
-Left is negative, going right is positive
+Left is negative, going right is positive Y, up and down, up is positive, down is negative
-Y: forward and back, forward is positive, backwards is negative Z, up and down, up is positive, down is negative
+Z: forward and back, forward is positive, backwards is negative

+**GL Functions**
+BufferData copys the data to the gpu, it allocates a new array for the data and will automatically free the unused one give it either DYNAMIC_DRAW or STATIC_DRAW, dynamic is for objects ill change the values on constantly static for objects that dont have values changed often, but they can still change

+BufferSubData rewrites data in a buffer, doesnt realloc.

 **Static and Dynamic Objects**